[English] Visual Archives: Documentaries on Chinese Underground Music

 Kevin Fritz, Wasted Orient, 2006

 In 2006 Kevin Fritz released Wasted Orient.
 Obviously, the subject was covered by Beijing Bubbles since the documentary is centered on Joyside.
 But Wasted Orient possesses a certain quality: it takes it time, focusing solely on Joyside and their daily life.
 The documentary does not avoid the clichés that can be found in some of the Western documentaries that we talked about and their somehow orientalist point of view.
-But the filmmaker lets the band speak, and captures their daily interactions.
+But the filmmaker lets the band speak, and captures their daily interactions (and a little bonus: in the Wuhan gig scene, we can see a rare footage of Wu Wei playing the bass for Joyside!).

 Max Celko and Heike Scharrer, Oi!
 Skins in Beijing, 2006